mgustran/previewer/README.md

 # Previewer
 Previewer is a file browser for linux terminal written in python with curses. \
-It is meant to easily preview files, with a folder tree list as navigation system
+It is meant to easily preview files, with a folder tree list as navigation system. \
+Designed to work in non-desktop environments, tty, ssh connections, devices with small displays...

 [![](https://raw.githubusercontent.com/mgustran/proxy-resources/master/Peek%202024-08-19%2023-37.gif)](#)

 ### Features
-- View Folder Tree
+- Navigate filesystem through expandable Folder Tree
-- Preview non-binary files
+- Preview files with syntax highlighting for almost any coding language
-- Jump to vim / nano / micro editors with key B / N / M - Will migrate to configurable actions
+- Jump to vim / nano / micro editor with key B / N / M

 ### Requirements
-- Any Linux Terminal (I don't know if it works with Windows nor am I going to check it by now)
+- Linux Terminal
-- Python 3
+- Python 3 (only for installation method 2)

 ### Installation
-- ~~Method 1 - Install script (recommended) :~~  Deprecated: migrating to pyinstaller \
+- ~~Method 1 - Install script (recommended) :~~  **Deprecated: migrating to pyinstaller** \
 ~~`git clone https://github.com/mgustran/previewer.git` \
 `cd previewer` \
 `bash install.sh`~~